smat-dev/jinni/memory-bank/decisionLog.md

 *   [2025-04-05 22:45:00] - Reverting to allow empty `targets` list provides convenience for clients wanting to process the entire project root without needing to explicitly pass the root path as a target.
 Mandatory `rules` (allowing `[]`) maintains consistency.
 *   [2025-04-05 23:01:00] - Using `Field` annotations makes the generated MCP tool schema more descriptive and self-contained, improving usability for MCP clients and potentially enabling better automated UI generation or validation.
 *   [2025-04-05 23:09:00] - Renaming `jinni_doc` to `usage` provides a more intuitive name for the tool/command that displays the usage documentation (README).
+*   [2025-04-06 00:47:35] - Standardizes the project on Python tooling, simplifying the development setup and user installation process.
+Leverages the speed of `uv` for execution via `uvx`.
+Resolves the open architectural question regarding distribution method noted previously ([2025-04-02 19:29:52]).
+*   [2025-04-06 01:03:00] - User requested direct executable access to the server, similar to the `jinni` CLI, for convenience.
+Adding the script entry point achieves this alongside the `uvx` entry point.